Bloom (novel): Plot summary

 Shaken, the crew continues on their journey, but become aware that one of the crew is sabotaging the mission.
 The saboteur turns out to be the Mycorea specialist Baucum, with whom Strasheim has developed a personal relationship.
 She is secretly a member of the Temples of Transcendent Evolution, and after being discovered, Baucum ruptures a storage bag inside herself that had been carrying spores of Mycora.
 Terrified, the crew responds, with Strasheim himself shoving her out an airlock before the Mycora now consuming her can also devour the ship.

 It is determined that the mission's actual purpose was to use the detector/bombs to establish small footholds on the three planetary bodies, but it occurs to Strasheim that if such a device were detonated in the Sun, a massive blast of laddered-down iron would wipe out most Mycoran life in the inner Solar System.
 Several of the Temples' ships that have chased them since Mars, are now desperately attempting to destroy the Pasteur against this possibility (The Pasteur is heading toward the Sun to get away from the Mycosystem via an out-of-plane slingshot, but the action could have been construed differently by Temples' agents.).

 Having discovered this possibility, the crew decide not to pursue it, but instead transmit the existence of this potential weapon back to the outer Solar System.
-As a result of the energy of this high power transmition the Mycora break through the hull of the Pasteur, blooming, and unexpectedly assuming the form of a pseudo-human spokesperson.
+As a result of the energy of this high power transmission the Mycora break through the hull of the Pasteur, blooming, and unexpectedly assuming the form of a pseudo-human spokesperson.
 It transpires that the Mycora is sapient and without ill-will toward humans.
 Communication is brief but paradigm-shattering.
 The ambassador explains that the majority of persons consumed during the destruction of Earth or on the evacuation out-system was incorporated into the Mycosystem and are still alive in some sense, their consciousness and intelligence adjusted to run on the cellular-automata-like Mycora substrate, or "Unpacked".
 The crew is given information on how to mark areas as off-limits to the Mycosystem.
 They are told that humanity is, "...Utterly free.
 Free to conduct your lives in the classical manner, to escape this solar system, to populate the stars.
-Free to Unpack, if you choose."
+Free to Unpack, if you choose".

 The book ends almost thirteen years later, with a description of how the captain of the Pasteur has been diagnosed with a terminal disease and requests that Strasheim (now a successful media magnate) be his witness as he joins the Mycora.